How To Create Forms And Surveys In Right-To-Left Language

 With globalization, there is an ever-increasing need to make surveys accessible to multilingual audiences.
-To obtain the most accurate results, we recognize the need to generate surveys that read as it was originally written in the local language.
+To obtain the most accurate results, I recognize the need to generate surveys that read as it was originally written in the local language.
 Ease-of-use, as well as culturally appropriate content and phrasing, is paramount in achieving an authentic survey.

 What are the benefits of RTL in surveys?